 05 Undone Work

-The team does not produce potentially releasable product increment and keep accumulating incomplete work such as UAT, performance testing and security testing, etc. Later on, these works start appearing in sprint backlog as and when those works begin.
+The team does not produce potentially releasable product increment and keeps accumulating incomplete work such as UAT, performance testing and security testing, etc. Later on, these works start appearing in sprint backlog as and when those works begin.
 Minimize or eliminate those undone work by improving your definition of done and doing all work within the sprint.

 06 Not Refining Product Backlog Before Sprint Planning